rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 ### The Faithfulness of God\'s Word

-Can God's Chapter Thirteeneternal word be trusted?
+Can God's Chapter eternal Word be trusted?

-"*The Lord is faithful in all His Words, and gracious in all his deeds*" (Psalm 145:13b, RSV-CE).
+> "*The Lord is faithful in all His Words, and gracious in all his
+> deeds*" (Psalm 145:13b, RSV-CE).

 Faithful in **all** His Words.
 Not most.
 Not the important ones.
 **All.** Every promise.
 Every warning.
 Every declaration.
 Complete